legends2k/blog/content/note/cg_resources.md

 toc = true
 +++

-Here’s a list of curated learning resources for self-studying _Computer Graphics_ I usually recommend.
+Here’s a list of curated learning resources I usually recommend for self-studying the domain of Computer Graphics.

-Learning _Computer Graphics_ concepts is not the same as learing a rendering library; the latter is usually not very beneficial since a new library eventually replaces/takes over.
+Learning graphics concepts isn’t the same as learing a rendering library; the latter is usually not very beneficial since a new library eventually replaces/takes over.
 Strive to learn the theory behind the domain, not the tools or their idiosyncrasies.
+Once you internalize the basic ideas, try doing [some CG projects with increasing hardness][cg-prog-projs].

+I’ve mostly centred the resources around OpenGL and not other libraries since they’re not cross-platform.
 [Starting with OpenGL, instead of Vulkan, is better to learn graphics programming][learn-opengl-vulkan].
 [Another article][which-graphics-lib] also admonitions not to start with Vulkan or D3D 12 and instead go with OpenGL or D3D 11.

-As you keep learning, once the basic ideas are internalized, try doing [some CG projects with increasing hardness][cg-prog-projs].

-I’ve mostly centred the resources around OpenGL and not other libraries since they’re not cross-platform.

 # Tutorials / eBooks